flutter/devtools/packages/devtools_server/README.md

 ## What is this?

 This is a server that supports [Dart DevTools](https://pub.dartlang.org/packages/devtools).
-This package contains shared code for performing functions with DevTools, like launching it, for example.
+This package contains shared code for performing functions with DevTools, for example, launching it.

 ## Terms and Privacy